 FANTASY / GRAPHIC NOVEL

 While Jack’s single mom works, Jack takes care of his little sister, Maddy.
 And like the other Jack, this Jack also trades the family’s one valuable thing only in this story it’s his mom’s car which he trades for seeds.
 It all goes downhill from there: The seeds turn in to a freaky, monster-growing garden which attacks them, their neighbor secretly steals some 0f the seeds, a dragon appears with a dire warning, and Maddy is kidnapped by one of the monsters!
 Action, adventure, intrigue, . . .
-Book two, Mighty Jack and the Goblin King, concludes this fantastic series.
+Book two, Mighty Jack and the Goblin King, concludes this fantastic series for 4th graders.

 Treasure Hunters by James Petterson and Chris Grabenstein, illustrated by Juliana Neufeld

 The life of the four Kidd siblings isn’t typical — they live on a boat and their parents are treasure hunters.
 Unfortunately, not only is their mom missing but their father went overboard in a bad storm.
 Now the kids are on their own and need money to survive.
 The only way they know is to find a treasure and sell it.
 But danger is around every wave and they’re not sure who to trust.
 This is a fast, action-packed adventure that sets the tone for more books to come.
 Full boxed set here.

 The Familiars series by Adam Jay Epstein and Andrew Jacobson

 My kids and I are big fans of this series.
 Do you know about familiars?
 They are the magical animal companions to wizards.
 And in this first story, they’ll have to save the world when the wizard’s powers are taken away.
 Great for kids who love animals and magical adventures.
 We read this with our mother-daughter book club and it was a big hit.

 Phoebe and Her Unicorn: A Heavenly Nostrils Chronicle by Dana Simpson

 Sarcastic and hilarious, this is a laugh-out-loud comic book story about a precocious young girl and her reluctant unicorn “best friend”.
-These books are some of our favorites to read and reread.
-Highly recommend!
+We highly recommend the Phoebe books — and have read them long after 4th grade!